 Debt Issuance Costs consist of fees incurred through securing financing through Chicago Venture Partners on July 22, 2016.
 Debt Discount consists of the 10% Original Issue Discount upon issuance of the note.
 Debt issuance costs and debt discount are amortized to interest expense over the term of the related debt using the effective interest method.

-Total amortization expense for the year ended December 31, 2016 was \$48,884.
-The unamortized debt discount and debt issuance costs are recorded as offsets to the Note Payable with a total offset of \$61,812 as of December 31, 2016.
+Total amortization expense for the years ended December 31, 2017 and 2016 was \$61,812 and \$48,884, respectively.
+The unamortized debt discount and debt issuance costs are recorded as offsets to the Note Payable with a total offset of \$0 and \$61,812 as of December 31, 2017 and 2016, respectively.